YannisLamp/network-management/README.md

 It uses Flask micro web framework to provide a web interface for the functions of our app and the ```mininet``` python lib to operate on the network.

 !!!
-A Flow creation tool, which after promting the user to pick two hosts from a graphical representation of the created Mininet network, calculates the shortest path between the chosen nodes using the Dijkstra algorithm, then proceeds to impose a flow, based on that path.
+A Flow creation tool, which after promting the user to pick two hosts from a graphical representation of a created Mininet network, calculates the shortest path between the chosen nodes using the Dijkstra algorithm, then proceeds to impose a flow, based on that path.

+### How it works:
+(explained above??)

+### But why
 Our reasoning for choosing to implement this application is that as making packet transfers as fast and effective as possible is a fundamental networking element, it would be interesting to measure and compare transfer times with and without the use of flows. (and determine how much of an improvement the addition of flows is??)